 McMurdo Dry Valleys Facts

-- The magnificent location includes numerous geological features to amaze the rare explorer.
+- McMurdo Dry Valleys includes a variety of geological features to amaze the explorer.
 These include more than a dozen separate valleys and eleven recognized glaciers.
-In addition, due to a rather high saline content, liquid water flows in parts of the area.
-This amazing combination of factors allows a total of eight meltwater streams to form, as well as twelve small lakes.
+Due to a high saline content, liquid water flows in parts of the area, including streams and small lakes!

 Related Articles